CesiumGS/cesium/Documentation/FabricGuide/README.md

 ## Introduction

-_Fabric_ is a JSON schema for describing _materials_ in Cesium.
+Fabric is a JSON schema for describing materials in Cesium.
 Materials represent the appearance of an object such as polygons, polylines, ellipsoids, and sensors.

+_Note: For details about applying custom materials to 3D models or 3D Tiles, use the [Custom Shader Guide](../CustomShaderGuide/README.md) instead._

 Materials can be as simple as draping an image over an object, or applying a pattern such as stripes or a checkerboard.
 Using Fabric and GLSL, new materials can be scripted from scratch or created by combining existing materials in a hierarchy; for example, wet crumbling bricks can be created with a combination of procedural brick, bump map, and specular map materials.